lrug/lrug.org/source/meetings/2020/february/index.html.md

 ---

-The February 2020 meeting of LRUG will be on *Monday the 13th of January*, from _6:00pm_ to _8:00pm_ (meeting starts at _6:30pm_).
+The February 2020 meeting of LRUG will be on *Monday the 10th of February*, from _6:00pm_ to _8:00pm_ (meeting starts at _6:30pm_).
 The venue this month is provided by [Simply Business](https://www.simplybusiness.co.uk/) and is in [their offices][simplybusiness-venue], on Gresham St near Bank